AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-48866-error-when-requesting-rss-feed-for-categories.md

 <u>Actual results</u>:

-The following error shows in the log file.
+The following error is shown in the log file:

 ```
 Text fields are not optimised for operations that require per-document field data like aggregations and sorting, so these operations are disabled by default.
 Please use a keyword field instead.
 Alternatively, set fielddata=true on [updated_at] in order to load field data by uninverting the inverted index.